This is the first truly great Amazon Alexa and Google Home hack

 When you utter your chosen word, it prompts the Alias to whisper, “Hey Google,” to activate the assistant.
 And then Alias goes quiet, allowing you to communicate with Google or Amazon as you normally would.

 The most appealing part of Project Alias is its promise of privacy.
-Amazon has a relatively poor track record here, having been busted for storing past conversations on the device.
+Amazon has a relatively poor track record here, storing past conversations in the cloud.
 Google, too, collects spoken data.
 Of course they aren’t meant to listen in to your private conversations, but by nature, the devices must always be listening a little to be listening at just the right time–and they can always mishear any word as a wake word.
 But whether these devices are true privacy invasions or not, frankly, it’s hard to trust big companies with relatively poor privacy track records to always hear only what you want them to hear.

 Project Alias offers an independent layer of protection to any privacy-minded person.
 To be honest, I wish it weren’t just an open source maker project.
 I wish it were a real product that I could buy right now.